theorieken/pytorch-lightning-orchestrator/README.md

 # Pytorch Lightning Orchestrator

-This project creates a wrapper around PyTorch lighting which orchestrates different lightning modules and connects them to wandb.
+This project creates a wrapper around PyTorch lightning which orchestrates different lightning modules and connects them to Weights & Biases (wandb).
+It allows you to specify custom datasets, modules, loggers, and trainers, with support for default implementations if none are provided.

 ## Installation